CapsaicinSkip to the navigation

 - Mouth sores due to chemotherapy or radiation.

-In general, you use creams containing capsaicin for pain relief.
-You can put the creams on your skin up to 4 times a day.
-You may feel a burning or itching sensation the first few times you use the cream, but this will gradually decrease with each use.
-Wash your hands thoroughly after each use to avoid getting the cream in your eyes or on other moist mucous membranes , where it can cause a burning sensation.
-Do not use the cream on areas of broken skin.
+You can put products that contain capsaicin on your skin up to 4 times a day.
+You may feel a burning or itching sensation the first few times you use capsaicin, but this will gradually decrease with each use.
+Wash your hands thoroughly after each use to avoid getting capsaicin in your eyes or on other moist mucous membranes , where it can cause a burning sensation.
+Do not use capsaicin on areas of broken skin.

 When you eat hot peppers or take capsaicin as a dietary supplement, the capsaicin may improve your digestion by increasing the digestive fluids in the stomach and by fighting bacteria that could cause an infection.
 It may also help fight diarrhea caused by bacterial infection.